donovanglover/nix-config/help/vim.md

 To help remembering `a`, just know that it *appends* things (after the cursor and at the end of the line)

+An example of combining the insert keys with movement keys is `ea`.
+This combination of keys allows you to append text to the end of a word, since `e` goes to the end of the word and `a` enters insert mode after the cursor.

+Note that you can use `<C-o>` at any time while in insert mode to execute a single normal mode command.
+This is useful if, for example, you want to navigate to the end of the line after making changes to another part of it.

 ## Working with Files

 Note that there are a lot of buffer commands, however, I only document the ones I actively use here.